 Ranking by total warranty duration

-Kia (EV6, EV9, EV3): 7 years / 150,000 km + 8 years / 160,000 km battery
+Kia (EV 2, EV 3, EV 6, EV 9): 7 years / 150,000 km + 8 years / 160,000 km battery

 This is the most complete total warranty on the market for a mainstream SUV in Belgium.
 Seven years on the complete vehicle, without unlimited mileage but with a very generous cap for normal use.
 The 160,000 km battery warranty is among the highest in the sector.
+And the new EV 2 fully inherits this coverage, with no degradation of conditions linked to the entry price.

 For professional use at 40,000 km/year: you reach 150,000 km before 7 years (in 3.75 years).
 The 7-year warranty therefore applies fully for this use.